APPLICATION & SELECTION:

 Do you have any events I can attend?

 We frequently have events that we send invitations out through our mailing list.
-If you are interested in joining please go to honor.org, and click on the ‘Join Us’ tab to add your information.
-Some of our events include: Graduation, Entrepreneurship Night, and Local Networking Events.
+If you are interested in joining please go to honor.org, and click on the ‘Contact Us’ tab to add your information.
+Some of our events include: Fundraisers, Graduation, Entrepreneurship Night, and Local Networking Events.